CalARVRCourse/hw4-hand-gesture-tracking-and-recognition-alexander-zw/README.md

 # HW4: Hand Gesture Tracking and Recognition

+This group consists of Josh Mao, Arjun Surap, and Alexander Wu.
+The video can be found [here](https://youtu.be/Ip1e8vPfAFM).

 For this homework you will be implementing hand gesture recognition and tracking using OpenCV.
 You will then use this to create custom gestures, and control keyboard and mouse actions.